makeup.land

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the customer's most-recently-updated cart with reward projection, using a specific verb and resource.
-It is distinct from sibling tools like get_customer or list_orders.
+The description states it returns the customer's most-recently-updated cart with per-line and total reward projection, using a specific verb and resource.
+This clearly distinguishes it from sibling tools like get_customer and list_orders.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.